Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 Tip.

-If you are going to be copying a Project to new folders in order to debug & test the performance of different sections of code, you need to edit the ```"Clarion_AppName".sln.cache``` to update the new folder location.
+If you are going to be copying a Project to new folders in order to debug & test the performance of different sections of code, you need to edit the ```"Clarion_AppName".sln.cache``` to update the new folder location (see below).

 ```
 <PropertyGroup>